Badly damaged concrete deck slab

 Even if your patio is in terrible shape, you can deck over it.
 Cracks, craters and seasonal movement along cracks are no problem.
 But beware of these three situations:

 - If an area is badly cracked and sinks noticeably year after year, any decking you put over it will also sink and develop a low spot.
 In most cases, settling concrete stops sinking eventually, so delay this project until it does.

 - This project raises the level of your patio by 2-1/2 to 3-1/2 in. (depending on the thickness of your decking and whether or not you put spacers under the sleepers).
 So any door thresholds adjoining the patio must be at least that far above the concrete.
 If not, this project won’t work for you.
 If you live in a climate where the ground freezes, allow an extra 1/2 in. so that seasonal “frost heave” can raise the slab without damaging the threshold.

 - Stairs connected to the patio can complicate this project.
 To keep step heights equal, you’ll have to raise the treads by the same distance you raise the patio (2-1/2 to 3-1/2 in.).
 On concrete steps, that’s a straightforward job: You can treat them just like the patio, screwing sleepers to the treads and risers and decking over them.

-Time, money and tools
+Building a patio deck over concrete: Time, money and tools

 Covering a patio with decking typically takes a weekend or two.
 This patio took much more time—five long days.
 That’s partly because it’s a big one (14 x 28 ft.).
 The grid pattern formed with different-colored decking also added a few hours to the job.
 But the biggest time factor was the unevenness of the patio surface.
 All those ridges and sunken spots meant hours of tedious shimming under the sleepers to form a flat surface for the